-In her new book, Oregon State’s Shauna Tominey offers parents, caregivers and other adults who work with young children tips and tools for navigating those important and sometimes difficult conversations about everything from learning and making mistakes to love, relationships and divorce to race, sex and gender.
+In her new book, Oregon State’s Shauna Tominey offers parents, caregivers and other adults who work with young children tips and tools for navigating those important and sometimes difficult conversations on topics such as learning, making mistakes, relationships, race, sex and gender.

 “Creating Compassionate Kids: Essential Conversations to Have with Young Children,” published by W.W.
 Norton & Co., is available in stores and online this week.